-The Pharmacological Sciences supplemental Ph.D. curriculum is integrated with a course of study within any of UT Southwestern Medical Center’s Ph.D. graduate programs.
-An interdisciplinary program, the Pharmacological Sciences emphasis focuses on:
+The Pharmacological Sciences program is a supplemental course of study for students enrolled in any of UT Southwestern Medical Center’s Ph.D. graduate programs.

 - Molecular, physiological, and theoretical mechanisms of drug action